Khaledayman9/Car-Detection-Using-YOLOv5/README.md

   - test/images/: Contains test images.
 - Label Formatting: Convert annotations into YOLO format, which includes converting bounding box coordinates into normalized values relative to image dimensions.
 Each label file contains one line per object with the format: class_id x_center y_center width height.

+## Model Training
+- YOLO-Based Model: Utilize the YOLO (You Only Look Once) architecture for object detection.
+The model is trained to specifically identify cars based on the provided dataset.
+YOLO’s capability to detect multiple objects in a single image makes it suitable for this task.
+- The hyperparameter were:
+  - It was trained for 50 epoch.
+  - Images size was 640x640.
+  - Batch size was 16.

 ## YAML File Formation
 - Create a YAML Configuration File: Define paths for training, validation, and testing datasets in a YAML file used by YOLO for training.
 The YAML file should include:
   - train: Path to the training images directory.